FeelingFun/sxtools/README.md

 ### The layer opacity slider
 Always displays the maximum opacity value found in a layer.
 Layers may still have other values below the max.
 Dragging the slider directly manipulates the alpha values of the components in the layer.
 This means that if the slider is dragged to 0, any variance in the values is lost - dragging the slider back up will set all component alpha values to the same constant.
 Alpha variance is preserved when the slider is otherwise adjusted.

-### Merge Layer Up button
+### Merge Layer Up / Merge Layer Down buttons
-Does exactly that.
+Do exactly that.
 Blend modes are respected.

 ### Select Layer Mask
 Allows for new colors to be applied only to the currently masked areas.
 The selection is made as Face Vertex component type.